microsoft/FluidFramework/BREAKING.md

 ### SharedComponentFactory and PrimedComponentFactory changes

 Class definitions for SharedComponentFactory and PrimedComponentFactory have been updated.
 Both now specify a required `type: string` parameter in their constructors.

+### ContainerRuntime and LocalComponentContext createProps removal

+Creation props will no longer be specified through the `LocalComponentContext` after 0.16, such as through `ContainerRuntime`'s `createComponentContext` method.
+To specify creation props, consumers should use the new `IComponentFactory` component creation flow, which allows initial state to be specified in the call to `createComponent(...)`.

 ## 0.15 Breaking Changes